nolan-clark/Automated-Essay-Scoring-2.0/README.md

 # Automated-Essay-Scoring-2.0

 ## Overview
-GitHub repo for the Kaggle Competition : [Automated Essay Scoring 2.0](https://www.kaggle.com/competitions/learning-agency-lab-automated-essay-scoring-2/overview) by the Learning Agency Lab.
-Final submission achieved a public LB of 0.808 and private LB of 0.821 for a 1,495th place finish.
+GitHub repo of the 1,495th place solution for the Kaggle Competition : [Automated Essay Scoring 2.0](https://www.kaggle.com/competitions/learning-agency-lab-automated-essay-scoring-2/overview) by the Learning Agency Lab.

+Final performance:

+* 0.821 private LB
+* 0.808 public LB

-## Hardware
+## Usage
+This project was run on Kaggle using the T4 GPUs for accelerated training and inference.
+To replicate the setup:

+ 1. Set Up Kaggle Environment:
+    *	Navigate to Kaggle and create an account if you don’t have one.
-All training and inference performed on Kaggle notebooks with GPU T4 x 2 accelerator.
+    *	Create a new notebook and select the T4 x 2 GPU accelerator.
+ 3. Import Data and Code:
+    *	Import the competition dataset
+    *	Upload code from this repository to your Kaggle notebook.
+ 3. Run each LLM models-preload python files
+ 4. Run inference python file

 ## Final Approach